Sinodun/draft-dprive-bcp-op/draft-ietf-dprive-bcp-op.md

 through all of them and see if we can use the [@!RFC6973] threats where possible and make them consistent.

-## General DNS protocol features
+## Privacy and DNSSEC

 Threats:

-* Incorrect or altered DNS data
+* The addition of privacy to DNS does not remove the need for DNSSEC [@RFC4033].
+Incorrect or altered DNS data is still a risk.

 Mitigations:

 * DNSSEC provides data origin authentication and data integrity to the Domain Name System.
 This is a separate from DNS privacy.
-All DNS privacy services MUST perform DNSSEC validation.
-In addition they MUST be able to provide the DNSSEC RRs to the client so that it can perform its own validation.
+All DNS privacy services SHOULD offer a DNS privacy service that performs DNSSEC validation.
+In addition they SHOULD be able to provide the DNSSEC RRs to the client so that it can perform its own validation.

 ## On the wire between client and server